mvolkmann/MyUnixEnv/notes/AngularNotes.md

   * ex constructor(private myService: MyService) {}
   * dependency injection makes it easy to mock them out in tests
-* the component lifecycle is exposed through methods described by intefaces that the component class implements
+* the component lifecycle is exposed through methods described by interfaces that the component class implements
   * OnInit interface describes ngOnInit method
   * see "Lifecycle Hooks" for others
-* templates are HTML that typcially contains binding expressions
+* templates are HTML that typically contains binding expressions
   * don't need a root element
 * CSS for a component is scoped to that component
 * @Component annotation specifies